-Hi I'm Harry and Athens is my town.
+Hi I'm Harry and Athens Welcomes you.
 Its a great city with a lot to see and do and it boasts a very walkable historic center.

 I dedicate this Athens guide to the memory of my Pappou (grandfather)